induane/asinine-website/topics/articles/2019/editorial/article_35.rst

 Either one of two things is at play here.
-Either the charges are completely and utterly fabricated because the Justice Department has a bone to pick with Assange, or our security systems are so woefully inadequate that it's probably being hacked on a near constant basis by other countries intelligence agencies.
+Either the charges are completely and utterly fabricated because the Justice Department has a bone to pick with Assange, or our security systems are so woefully inadequate that it's probably being hacked on a near constant basis by other countries' intelligence agencies.
 I'm going to assume it's the former because the alternative make the United States look so utterly inept that I wouldn't even know how to analyze the problem.

-It's easy though to just *say* something akin to "As a computer scientist, I can tell you that the charges are likely to be fabricated".
+It's easy  to *say* "As a computer scientist, I can tell you that the charges are likely to be fabricated".
 And you'd either have to trust me or not trust me and that would probably depend a lot more on your own existing feelings about the case more than it would anything else.
 A more fun (for me anyway) approach is to explain exactly HOW some of these systems work and exactly WHY the charges appear to be so superficially fabricated.
+Interestingly all reasonably secure authentication systems use some permutation of the system I describe here.

-.. warning:: Technical stuffs ahead
+.. warning:: Technical jargon ahead

 Hashing
 -------

-To first understand how password systems generally work one first needs to understand the concept of a **hash** function.
-Hash functions are simply one way mathematical operations that result in a fixed size output regardless of input size.
+To understand how authentication systems work one first needs to understand the concept of a **hash** function.
+Hash functions take an input value (perhaps some text) and output a fixed-length value.

 ============  ============================================
    Input                                            Output